sourcecrypto/sourcecrypto.github.io/README.md

 # The Crypto Public Library — Super Source
 TLDR; Creating a collaborative web-directory of "source-grade" content.
-For writers, students, and research nerds to easily find source-grade crypto content.
-To do so we will first transform a discord server, full of crypto resources organized by topic, into a database that will power our web-directory.
+For writers, students, and research nerds to easily find information on the topics we're studying at any given moment.
+Originally organized in a discord server, we are transforming them into a tagged database that will power a web-directory.

 **Outline**
 * Introduction